amworsley/m1-debian/README.md

 # FAQ

+## Are you still maintaining this?

+Yes, I do and will continue doing this until there is an official Debian installer.

 ## If I install Debian, will it be easy to update the Asahi work as it develops?

 Yes, long answer below.